 At this stage increase the heat to medium, add the green chillies and fry for a few seconds followed by the ginger and garlic paste.
 Fry for 2 minutes until the raw flavours from the paste cook through.

-Add the remaining coriander at this stage.
-Cover the pulao and turn the heat off.
-Leave to rest for 10minutes to let the rice cool slightly before serving.
-Serve with some lime juice, salad and raita
+Turn the heat off.
+Leave to rest for 20 minutes to let the rice cool slightly before opening the lid and serving.
+Serve with remaining coriander, some lime juice, salad and raita